Epaminondas: Legacy

 In some ways Epaminondas dramatically altered the face of Greece during the 10 years in which he was the central figure of Greek politics.
 By the time of his death, Sparta had been humbled, Messenia freed, and the Peloponnese completely reorganized.
-In another respect, however, he left behind a Greece no different from that which he had found; the bitter divides and animosities that had poisoned international relations in Greece for over a century remained as deep as or deeper than they had been before Leuctra.
-The brutal internecine warfare that had characterized the years from 432 BC onwards continued unabated until all the states involved were defeated by Macedon.
+In another respect, however, he left behind a Greece no different from that which he had found; the bitter divides and animosities existing in Greece for over a century remained as they had been before Leuctra.
+The brutal internecine warfare that had characterized the years from 432 BC onwards continued unabated until all the city-states involved were defeated by Macedon.

-At Mantinea, Thebes had faced down the combined forces of the greatest states of Greece, but the victory brought it no spoils.
+At Mantinea, Thebes had faced down the combined forces of the greatest city-states of Greece, but the tactical victory was a strategic draw.
 With Epaminondas removed from the scene, the Thebans returned to their more traditional defensive policy, and within a few years, Athens had replaced them at the pinnacle of the Greek political system.
 No Greek state ever again reduced Boeotia to the subjection it had known during the Spartan hegemony, but Theban influence faded quickly in the rest of Greece.
-Finally, at Chaeronea in 338 BC, the combined forces of Thebes and Athens, driven into each other's arms for a desperate last stand against Philip of Macedon, were crushingly defeated, and Theban independence was put to an end.
-Three years later, heartened by a false rumor that Alexander had been assassinated, the Thebans revolted; Alexander squashed the revolt, then destroyed the city, slaughtering or enslaving all its citizens.
-A mere 27 years after the death of the man who had made it preeminent throughout Greece, Thebes was wiped from the face of the Earth, its 1,000-year history ended in the space of a few days.
+Finally, at Chaeronea in 338 BC, the combined forces of Thebes and Athens were defeated by Philip, and Theban independence was put to an end.
+Three years later, heartened by a false rumor that Alexander had been assassinated, the Thebans revolted; Alexander squashed the revolt, then destroyed the city, slaughtering or enslaving all its citizens, a mere 27 years after the death of the man who had made Thebes hegemonic throughout Greece.

-Epaminondas, therefore, is remembered both as a liberator and a destroyer.
-He was celebrated throughout the ancient Greek and Roman worlds as one of the greatest men of history.
+Epaminondas was celebrated throughout the Greco-Roman world as one of the greatest men in Greek history.
 Cicero eulogized him as "the first man, in my judgement, of Greece," and Pausanias records an honorary poem from his tomb: